LADY IN THE PEW

 He blinked.
 "What?"

 "That’s what we should call this," she said, swirling the wine in her glass.
 "Bible study.
-Sounds innocent.
-Doesn’t scare off the angels."
+Sounds innocent."

 Keith huffed out something between a laugh and a grunt.
-"Pretty sure the angels stopped taking attendance a long time ago."
+"Pretty sure there’s nothing innocent about it no matter how you twist it."

 "Maybe."
 She leaned closer, close enough that he could smell her perfume over the faint must of old carpet.
-"But if we call it Bible study, we can pretend it’s holy."
+"But if we call it Bible study, we can at least pretend it’s holy."

 He could feel the heat radiating off her now.
-The kind of heat you don’t fight when you’ve had four drinks, no sleep, and an apartment that hasn’t seen company in months.
+The kind of heat you don’t fight when you’ve had four drinks, no sleep, and a house that hasn’t seen company in months.

 And then she pulled back just slightly, her gaze flicking away from him.